krai/axs2mlperf/demo/README.md

 # Quick Demo with Docker

 Below is a self-contained demonstration of our onnxruntime workflow, which installs `axs` and downloads relevant dependencies.
 For object detection, it downloads the SSD-ResNet34 model, the RetinaNet model, the original COCO dataset and a short partial resized subset of 20 images.
-For image classification, it downloads the ResNet50 model, the original ImageNet dataset and a short partial resized subset of 20 images.
+For image classification, it downloads the ResNet50 model, the first 500 images in the ImageNet dataset and a short partial resized subset of 20 images.
 For large language models, it downloads the Bert Large model and the original squad v1.1 dataset.

 Download the [Dockerfile](Dockerfile).
 ```